h2oai/sparkling-water/py/PUBLISHING_TO_PYPI.rst

     password=your_password_to_testpypi

-In the file are actually two servers - pypi and pypitest.
+There are actually two servers - pypi and pypitest.
 Pypi is live server where the package needs to be uploaded and pypitest is just for testing that our package uploads well on the server and has correct format.

 3 - Go to ``py/build/pkg``